ayalkaabia/AskDB-Backend/README.md

 Offer examples and tooltips to guide users.
 Optional enhancements such as live auto‑suggestions, SQL explanations and chat‑style interaction.
 Prerequisites
-Python 3.8+ – The reference implementation uses Python.
-Ensure Python 3.8 or later is installed.
+Node.js 16+ and npm – The backend is built with Express and the frontend uses React.
+Ensure Node.js and the Node package manager (npm) are installed.
+MySQL Server – A running MySQL instance to store imported data and execute queries.
+Create a database and a user with the necessary privileges.
 OpenAI API key – The system relies on the OpenAI API for natural‑language processing.
-Set an environment variable OPENAI_API_KEY with your API key. pip – Python package installer to install dependencies.
+Set an environment variable OPENAI_API_KEY with your API key.
 Installation
 Clone the repository:
 git clone https://github.com/your‑organisation/dell‑tsofen‑nl‑sql.git
 cd dell‑tsofen‑nl‑sql
-Create and activate a virtual environment (optional but recommended): python3 -m venv venv source venv/bin/activate
+Configure environment variables:
+Create a file named .env in the project root and define your MySQL and OpenAI credentials:
+OPENAI_API_KEY=your-openai-api-key
+MYSQL_HOST=localhost
+MYSQL_PORT=3306
+MYSQL_DATABASE=your_database
+MYSQL_USER=your_user
+MYSQL_PASSWORD=your_password
+Install backend dependencies:
+cd server
+npm install
-Install required packages:
+Install frontend dependencies:
+cd ../client
-pip install -r requirements.txt
+npm install
-Export your OpenAI API key (replace your-key accordingly): export OPENAI_API_KEY=your-key
+Build the frontend:
+npm run build
+Start the backend:
+cd ../server
+npm start
+The API will be available at http://localhost:8000/ by default.
+Serve the frontend: You can serve the built React application using any static file server.
+During development, you may run npm start inside the client directory to start a development server at http://localhost:3000/.
 Usage
-Prepare your data – Place your CSV or JSON file in the data/ directory, or identify an existing SQLite database you want to query.
+Prepare your data – Import your CSV or JSON data into the MySQL database configured above, or point the application to an existing database.
+The server component exposes endpoints to upload data and create tables automatically.
-Run the application:
-python main.py --data-file data/your_file.csv
-Alternatively, provide a path to an existing database: python main.py --db-file path/to/database.db
-Interact via the CLI – Once started, the program will prompt you to enter natural‑language questions.
-Type your question and press Enter.
-The system will show a preview of the generated SQL; you can accept, edit or cancel the query.
-Results will then be displayed in a table.
-Use commands like history, export, help or exit to access additional functionality.
-Export results – After running a query, use the export command and specify the desired format (csv or json) to save the results.
+Start both services – In separate terminals, run npm start in the server directory (to start the Express API) and npm start in the client directory (to start the React development server).
+Make sure the .env file is configured correctly.
+Interact via the web UI – Open http://localhost:3000/ in your browser.
+You can upload data, ask questions in natural language, view/edit the generated SQL, run queries and export results.
+Errors and history will be displayed in the interface.
 Project structure
-main.py – Entry point for the command‑line interface.
-nl2sql.py – Module responsible for prompt processing and SQL generation. db.py – Database management and validation functions. history.py – Stores and retrieves query history. requirements.txt – Python dependencies.
+server/ – The Express backend.
+Contains route definitions (routes/), business logic (controllers/), database models (models/) and entry point (server.js). client/ – The React frontend.
+Contains components, pages, state management and assets.
+.env – Environment variables for database and API credentials.
-README.md and readme.md – Project documentation.
+README.md – This document.
 Contributing
 Contributions are welcome!
 Please open issues or pull requests on GitHub.
 When contributing code, ensure it is well‑documented and accompanied by relevant tests.
 License